Smack0FF/solidity-security-practice/reentrancy/README.md

 }
 ```

-Or use .transfer() instead of .call, which automatically limits gas to 2300 and prevents complex fallback execution:
+Or use `.transfer()` instead of `.call`, which automatically limits gas to 2300 and prevents complex fallback execution:
 ```solidity
 payable(msg.sender).transfer(amount);
 ```